Intrinsic Reaction Coordinate (IRC)

 Overview

 The Intrinsic Reaction Coordinate (IRC) module follows the minimum energy path (MEP) from a transition state (TS) geometry downhill toward both the reactant and product minima.
-The IRC path is defined as the mass-weighted steepest descent path originating from the TS saddle point, and it provides definitive verification that a given transition state connects the expected reactant and product structures.
+The IRC path is defined as the mass-weighted steepest descent path originating from the TS saddle point.
+If the model is sufficient to describe your system, it provides definitive verification that a given transition state connects the expected reactant and product structures.

 Starting from the TS, the IRC integrator displaces the geometry along the unique imaginary vibrational mode (the eigenvector corresponding to the single negative eigenvalue of the mass-weighted Hessian) and then follows the gradient downhill in both the forward and backward directions until local minima are reached or the maximum number of path points is exceeded.